9/11 (2002 film): Synopsis

 While the events at the World Trade Center unfolded, Gédéon Naudet filmed Benetatos, who was assigned to stay at the firehouse, where he was the only firefighter for some time.
-After the first tower collapse, Benetatos, together with retired former fire chief Larry Byrnes, left the firehouse for World Trade Center.
+Unable to leave, Benetatos puts on the news where he learns that American Airlines Flight 77 has crashed into The Pentagon.
+After Tower 2 collapsed, Benetatos, together with retired former fire chief Larry Byrnes, left the firehouse for the World Trade Center.
 Naudet lost contact with them and filmed the streets near World Trade Center, being held back by police officers from getting closer to the scene and to his missing brother.
 Later he again filmed at the firehouse, as more and more firefighters got back and tried to deal with the disaster.
 After some time of uncertainty, his brother arrived, and later also "probie" Benetatos, as the last one of the firefighter team.
 Benetatos had stayed at the scene after the second tower collapse, searching the debris for survivors until around 6 pm.
 Everyone of the team survived.

 The film gives various firemen's accounts of the events of the remainder of the day: from the initial crash to the building's collapse, to the attempts to rescue the few survivors from the rubble, as well as the aftermath of the events and acknowledging those who were lost, including Chief Pfeifer's brother, Engine 33 Lieutenant Kevin Pfeifer.